 Can you be sued for a deficiency judgment?

 Unfortunately, Texas permits lenders to pursue deficiency judgments when your property sells for less than what you owed.
 For nonjudicial foreclosures, lenders must file a lawsuit within two years after the sale.
-First thing to remember, you can request the court determine the property’s fair market value, which may reduce or eliminate the deficiency amount.
-Additionally, any mortgage insurance payments received by the lender must be credited to your account before they pursue a deficiency.

 Options for relocation and rebuilding credit